smarthomeNG/plugins/alexa/README.md

 knx_send = 1/1/0
 ````

-you can define `alexa_name` & `alexa_description` centrally in one item and reference the device in other items just by using the `alexa_device` (you must always define a `type` though!). this is the recommended fully-specified, no-fallbacks configuration.
+You can define `alexa_name` & `alexa_description` centrally in one item and *reference the device in other items* just by using the `alexa_device` (you must always define a `type` though!). this is the recommended fully-specified, no-fallbacks configuration.
 ```
 [root]
   [[livingroom_lamps]]